-The General Education Exit Examination is
+The General Education Exit Examination

-administered once in the Fall semester.
-The date for this Examination is announced within the first two weeks of the semester.
-Students completing degree requirements in the Fall, Spring, or either of the succeeding Summer sessions must sit for the Examination scheduled in the Fall semester.
+is administered twice yearly -- once in each of the Fall and Spring semesters.
+The dates for these Examinations are announced within the first two weeks of the semester.
+Students completing degree requirements in either of the Summer sessions should sit for the Examination scheduled in the Spring semester.